 How are blood clots treated?

-When doctors detect a blood clot, particularly a DVT, their goal in treatment is to prevent the blood clot from getting larger or breaking loose.
+The goal in treating blood clots, especially DVTs, is to prevent the blood clot from getting larger or breaking loose.
 Treatment can reduce your chances of developing more blood clots in the future.

 Treatment depends on where the blood clot is and how likely it is to harm you.
 Your doctor might recommend: